nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 * `add buy presents s/two week before christmas e/christmas eve l/town t/shopping`
 * `add buy groceries r/cabbage and broccoli s/this weekend t/personal`
 * `add feed the cat\/dog t/personal t/family e/tomorrow 8am`
+    ##### Notice how `cat/dog` is correctly captured and displayed.
     > <img src="images/addCommand.png" width="600">

 #### Supported Date/Time formats:

-KIT has an intelligent processer that interprets your phrases and sentences about date, deadline and time.
+KIT has an intelligent processer that interprets your phrases and sentences about time, date and deadline.

 Here is a table of interpretation for your convenience.
 | Date Format | Example |KIT's interpretation  |